dumrauf/youtube_to_audiobook/README.md

 This repository contains a Bash script that downloads the audio section of a given YouTube link and converts it into an audiobook.
 The audiobook can then be used like any other Mp3 file.

-See ["Continuously Listen to YouTube Audiobooks on Your Phone"](https://www.how-hard-can-it.be/continuously-listen-to-youtube-audiobooks-on-your-phone/) for an end-to-end solution that also includes tranferring an audiobook to a phone and leveraging an app that keeps track of playback positions during app restarts and even system reboots.
+See also ["Continuously Listen to YouTube Audiobooks on Your Phone"](https://www.how-hard-can-it.be/continuously-listen-to-youtube-audiobooks-on-your-phone/) on [How Hard Can It Be?!](https://www.how-hard-can-it.be/) for an end-to-end solution that also includes tranferring an audiobook to a phone and leveraging an app that keeps track of playback positions during app restarts and even system reboots.

 ## You Have